howtomakeaturn/Outlaw-Example-With-Codeigniter/README.md

 * Prefix every html input fields name the Outlaw needed with 'ol_'
 * You only need to pass the table name and primary key in the controller if needed, all the other parameters the outlaw will handle.

+## Warning
+This library should only be used for insensitive applications or prototyping new ideas.
+It's very fast but really dirty.
+Use it carefully.

 ## Getting Started

 Let's say, you need a blogging system.